 The shift functions (arithmetic shift, logical shift, and normalize) can be optionally specified with [SR OR] and HI/LO modes to facilitate multiprecision operations.
 [SR OR] logically ORs the shift result with the current contents of SR. This option is used to join two 16-bit quantities into a 32-bit value in SR. When [SR OR] is not used, the shift value is passed through to SR directly.
 The HI and LO modifiers reference the shift to the upper or lower half of the 32-bit SR register.
 These shift functions take inputs from either the SI register or any other result register and load the 32-bit shifted result into the SR register.

-Shifter Input/Output Registers
+2.4.2.1 Shifter Input/Output Registers

-Table 2-11 shows the sources of shifter input and output.
+The sources of shifter input and output are:

-Source for Shifter Input Destination for Shifter Output

-SI SR (SR0, SR1)
+Source for Shifter input Destination for Shifter output SI AR SR (SR0, SR1)

-AR

-MR0, MR1, MR2
+AR MR0, MR1, MR2 SR0, SR1

-SR0, SR1